-Mentioned as a future title from Linel in Your Commodore issue 73, Necronom was a R-Type clone which saw eventual release on the Amiga/ST back in 1991 by Linel and later on Amiga Fun magazine around 1992/93.
+Mentioned as a future title from Linel in Your Commodore issue 73, Necronom was a R-Type clone which saw eventual release on the Commodore Amiga back in 1991 by Linel and later on Amiga Fun magazine around 1992/93.

 Contributor ‘Nemo’, found a review of the Amiga/ST game in a Greek magazine called ‘Computer Games’ in April 1992, which reviewed the game and also stated a C64 release on the formats list.
 Seems very likely therefore that something must have been started!

-On one of the disks was a graphical slideshow from Chris Edwards, who worked for Pantheon Software (Superkid etc).
-A good few screens were from an aborted conversion of Necronom (as well as a loading screen!).
-So we can confirm that Pantheon Software were to be behind the game! … a fantastic result!
+On one of the disks was a graphical slideshow from Chris Edwards, who worked for Pantheon Software (who did titles such as Superkid).
+A good few screens were from an aborted conversion of Necronom (as well as a loading screen), so we can confirm that Pantheon Software were behind a conversion.

 Contributions: Nemo, Darren Melbourne, C64.com